Dear Camp Kupugani Families,

 What if my child is nervous, shy, or needs extra support?

-Many campers arrive feeling exactly that way.
-We intentionally keep a non-competitive atmosphere and emphasize kindness, patience, and encouragement.
-Parents are always welcome to share insights about their child so we can support them in the best way possible.
+That’s very common, and we’re ready for it.
+Many campers arrive feeling a bit unsure.
+We intentionally foster a non-competitive environment that emphasizes patience, kindness, and encouragement.
+Parents are always encouraged to share in detail insights about their child so we can offer the best possible support from day one.

 How do you handle communication with parents?

 We believe peace of mind matters.
 Parents receive regular updates, photos, and communication throughout the session.
-If there’s ever a concern, we address it promptly and personally — no automated responses, just real conversations.
-We invite parents to call any time even if it is for a short chat about how your child is doing.
+If a concern ever comes up, we address it promptly and personally—no automated responses, just real conversations.
+We also invite parents to call anytime, even if it’s just for a quick check-in about how your child is doing.

 Are campers with different interests or personalities a good fit?

 Yes.
-Campers don’t need to be athletic or outdoorsy to thrive here.
-With over 60 land and water activities, there’s something for everyone — from arts and crafts to animals, nature exploration, swimming, and a Lego cabin.
+Campers don’t need to be athletic or “outdoorsy” to thrive at SNC.
+With over 60 land and water activities, there’s truly something for everyone—from arts and crafts and animals to nature exploration, swimming, and even our Lego cabin.

 What ages and session lengths do you offer?

 Swift Nature Camp serves boys and girls ages 6–17.
-Families can choose from 1-, 2-, 3-, or 6-week sessions, allowing you to find the right pace and comfort level for your child.
+Families can choose from 1-, 2-, 3-, or 6-week sessions, allowing you to find the pace and comfort level that feels just right for your child.

 Can we talk with someone before deciding?

-Of course.
-We encourage conversations.
-If you have any questions or just want to talk through whether SNC might be the right fit for your family, we’d love to connect.
+Of course—we encourage it.
+If you have questions or simply want to talk through whether Swift Nature Camp is the right fit for your family, we’d love to connect.
 Call us at (630) 654-8036 or email This email address is being protected from spambots.
-You need JavaScript enabled to view it.—we’re always happy to chat about camp.
+You need JavaScript enabled to view it..
+We’re always happy to chat about camp.

 With warmth and respect,